Walk #978: Ouse Valley Way: Bedford to St Neots

 Turn right to cross the bridge; at the southern end turn right along a path that leads into St Mary's Gardens, and then immediately right along another path that leads down to the riverside path.
 Here turn right once more to head under a low archway of the bridge.
 On the other side, continue on across a series of footbridges with the river on the left until a bridge over a weir is reached.
 Cross the bridge over the weir to join a path that runs along a narrow island between two different river streams.
 The path passes a bridge over the end of a canal lock before reaching a large bandstand.
 Take a path that leads off to the right, heading towards a bridge over one of the river streams.

 Cross the bridge, and on the other side turn right to start following the northern bank of the river past a series of fields; after half a mile the ancient Barford bridge becomes visible ahead.
-The path curves slightly to the left goes through a metal gate to reach the road in Great Barford.
+The path curves slightly to the left and goes through a metal gate to reach the road in Great Barford.
 Carefully cross the road and head north along New Road, immediately passing the Anchor Inn on the left.
-After some speed limit signs are passed after a third of a mile, turn right off the road into a field.
-Follow a hedge guarding a sewage farm on the right; the hedge and path turn to the right and then the left to reach the western bank of the river.
+After some speed limit signs are passed after a third of a mile, turn right off the road to enter a field.
+Follow a hedge guarding a sewage farm on the right; the hedge and path turn to the right and then the left, before continuing on to reach the western bank of the river at TL13815199

 Turn left to follow the path alongside the river.
 It passes a number of fields as the river twists and turns, and a couple of miles after leaving the road it reaches Roxton Lock at TL160534.
 When a little brick building is reached just before the lock's weir, turn left to pass behind the building.
 Do not cross the footbridge over the weir, and instead head on along a path through trees, which soon crosses two footbridges over inlets.
 The path emerges from the trees and continues with the river away to the right; after about a third of a mile it curves sharply to the left to head away from the river, following a small ditch on the right.